instructor-ai/instructor/docs/blog/posts/pydantic.md

 While some have resorted to [threatening human life](https://twitter.com/goodside/status/1657396491676164096?s=20) to generate structured data, we have found that Pydantic even more effective.

-In this post, we will explore how we can easily validate structured outputs from language models using Pydantic and OpenAI, to write code that we can trust, then we will introduce a new library called "instructor" that simplifies this process even further while adding additional features as well.
+In this post, we will discuss validating structured outputs from language models using Pydantic and OpenAI.
+We'll show you how to write reliable code.
+Additionally, we'll introduce a new library called "instructor" that simplifies this process and offers extra features to leverage validation to improve the quality of your outputs.

 ## Pydantic